heeki/plenoxels/README.md

 * `O_BUCKET`: The name of the S3 bucket, output from the CloudFormation stack deployment.
 * `O_QUEUE_URL`: The URL of the SQS queue, output from the CloudFormation stack deployment.
 * `O_QUEUE_ARN`: The ARN of the SQS queue, output from the CloudFormation stack deployment.
+* `O_TABLE_ARN`: The ARN of the DynamoDB table, output from the CloudFormation stack deployment.

 To deploy the infrastructure stack, run `make infra`.